-SCLP-3751 Advanced Sculpture Workshop: Airport Project 9 Studio Credits Prerequisite: 6 Fine Art (SCLP, DRAW, PRTM or PNTG) or Media Art (PHOT, MDIA or Film) credits
+SCLP-3751 Advanced Sculpture Workshop: Airport Project

-Students will propose and install site-responsive art works at the Halifax Stanfield International Airport.
+Prerequisite: 6 Fine Art (SCLP, DRAW, PRTM or PNTG) or Media Art (PHOT, MDIA or Film) credits at the 3000 level Students will propose and install site-responsive art works at the Halifax Stanfield International Airport.
 Several locations within the Airport's Departures and Arrivals areas are available for the installation of artworks in a variety of mediums including digital projection, text, sculpture.

-SCLP-3752 Advanced Sculpture Workshop: Studio Practices 9 Studio Credits Prerequisite: SCLP-3001
+SCLP-3752 Advanced Sculpture Workshop: Studio Practices